itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ![](/uploads/versions/bb-source---x----900-563x---.png)

-Once a site is added your files are cloned from your selected branch.
+Once you add a site, your files are cloned from your selected branch.
 In a few short moments you will have a live website to test out.
 CloudCannon automatically compiles, optimises and deploys your site to a CDN.
 Any changes you make on that branch will appear on CloudCannon.
 As a developer you can update the source as usual through git.
 Alternatively there is a built in code editor.
 Any changes made on CloudCannon are pushed back to Bitbucket.​

 ![](/uploads/versions/screen-shot-2015-09-28-at-1.12.43-am---x----900-563x---.png)